New York Termination Laws

 Legal Protections During Termination in New York

-• New York Human Rights Law (NYHRL): The NYHRL prohibits discrimination based on age, race, color, creed, national origin, sexual orientation, gender identity or expression, disability, military status, marital status, domestic violence victim status, and arrest or conviction record.
-This state law provides protections against discriminatory practices during termination and allows employees to file complaints with the New York State Division of Human Rights for investigation and potential action.
+• New York Human Rights Law (NYHRL): The New York Human Rights Law (NYHRL) prohibits discrimination based on age, race, color, creed, national origin, sexual orientation, gender identity or expression, disability, military status, marital status, domestic violence victim status, and arrest or conviction record.
+This state law protects against discriminatory practices during termination and allows employees to file complaints with the New York State Division of Human Rights for investigation and potential action.

-• New York Labor Law Section 740: Section 740 of the New York Labor Law protects employees who report illegal activities or violations of laws, rules, or regulations within their workplace (“whistleblowers”).
+• New York Whistleblower Protection: Section 740 of the New York Labor Law protects employees who report illegal activities or violations of laws, rules, or regulations within their workplace (“whistleblowers”).
 It prohibits retaliation against employees who disclose or threaten to disclose such information, ensuring their rights are safeguarded during termination if related to whistleblowing activities.

-• New York Labor Law 191: This law requires employers to promptly pay wages to terminated employees, including accrued vacation time or other earned benefits.
+• New York Final Payment: New York Labor Law 191 requires employers to promptly pay wages to terminated employees, including accrued vacation time or other earned benefits.
 It ensures that employees receive their final paychecks promptly, typically on their last day of employment or within a designated time frame after termination, depending on the circumstances.

 • Fair Labor Standards Act (FLSA): The FLSA establishes federal standards for minimum wage, overtime pay, recordkeeping, and child labor.
 It protects employees by ensuring they receive fair compensation for their work and prohibits retaliation against employees who assert their rights under the Act, such as filing complaints about wage violations, which includes protections during termination.

 • Family and Medical Leave Act (FMLA): The FMLA provides eligible employees with unpaid, job-protected leave for specific family and medical reasons.
-It ensures that employees can take time off of their serious health conditions, to care for a family member with a serious health condition, or for certain reasons related to military service without the fear of losing their job or benefits during or after their leave period.
+It ensures that employees can take time off of their serious health conditions to care for a family member with a serious health condition or for certain reasons related to military service without fearing losing their job or benefits during or after their leave period.

 Terminated Employee Benefits in New York